simplefractal/hypothesis-to-prototype/README.md

     assert user.password_matches("newpass")
 ```

 # Movie Recommender

+## The Setup
+**Hypothesis**: Generating recommendations based on a user’s movie history will result in more engagement than simply using the popular movies list, as indicated by minutes watched increasing by 10%.

+**Data**: We want to capture a user’s taste profile based on some movies they tell us they’ve seen and we want to capture what movies a user watches through our platform.
+We'd also need to capture minutes watched as our primary metric.

+**Experiment**: We’ll create a user profile on-boarding and add usage tracking to our video player.
+A random subset of the users will get their recommendations from this new recommendation engine and the remainder will get their recommendations from a global popular movies list.

 ## App Objective
 We want to build a recommendation back-end that takes your taste profile and generates movies you might like, based on some measure of similarity to the ones in your taste profile.